AMD announces new embedded chips as PC business shrinks

 Asked about progress in non-PC markets, Iyengar said AMD's chips are widely used in airplanes' heads-up displays as well as in medical imaging equipment and factory robots.

-AMD processors are being used in Microsoft Corp's upcoming Xbox One and Sony Corp's next-generation PlayStation game consoles, both set to launch later this year.
+AMD processors are being used in Microsoft Corp's (MSFT.O) upcoming Xbox One and Sony Corp's (6758.T)(SNE.N) next-generation PlayStation game consoles, both set to launch later this year.

 Worldwide shipments of PCs are likely to fall 9.7 percent this year as consumers continue to favor mobile gadgets, IDC said in a recent report.